 How to Make the Cutest Mini-Wreaths You’ve Ever Seen

-Farmhouse Style Mini WreathI made these little darlings last January, fooling around after the holidays with some left-over crafting materials.
+Farmhouse Style Mini WreathI made these little darlings one January, fooling around after the holidays with some left-over crafting materials.

-You can watch my video, which takes you step-by-step through the process of making them, or simply read the post below (or do both, LOL).
+You can watch this video, which takes you step-by-step through the process of making them, or simply read the post below (or do both, LOL).

 Materials to Make Mini-Wreaths